Gargoyle is derived from the French ‘gargouille’, meaning throat.

-Although they are aesthetically fascinating beasts, gargoyles also serve the very practical function of draining water from the roofs of churches and cathedrals to protect the stonework from erosion.
+Gargoyles can also serve the very practical function of draining water from the roofs of churches and cathedrals to protect the stonework from erosion.
 When solely used for architectural adornment, they are known as ‘grotesques’.

-There are racier gargoyles around.
+There are comical gargoyles around.
 The below is of a mooning man in Germany.
 Apparently the stone masons aimed the carving at the council building because of the increasing demands on stone masons without an increase in pay.

 In the 12th century, church leader, St. Bernard of Clairvaux was famous for speaking out against gargoyles.